 October is a great month to be in the USA due to the overlap of the American major sporting leagues: MLB playoffs are off and running, the NFL & NHL seasons have started, and NBA teams are playing their preseason games just before the regular season starts.
 With all of the options available to sports fans at the time, is it worth buying a ticket to an NBA preseason game?

 Let’s have a look.

 How preseason works in the NBA

 The NBA preseason occurs over a two-week period in late September or the start of October, finishing a few days before the regular season starts.
 Each team generally plays around six games in this time.
 The games are exhibition games – they aren’t part of a preseason championship, there aren’t ‘preseason finals’ and there isn’t a ‘preseason MVP’, or anything like that.
 Teams can play each other multiple times… probably out of travel convenience more than anything else.
 They’ll also play games against some international teams – for example, Australian NBL teams are becoming increasingly involved in the NBA preseason competition.

 They’re a ‘tune-up’ opportunity for NBA teams, a chance to try out their plans from training camp before they get into the real thing.
 In summary, the players aren’t really playing for much in these games.

 That might sound like we’re underselling it a bit, so consider this…

 The tickets are usually much cheaper

 Less people know about the NBA preseason, so it’s a really good opportunity to get tickets you might never be able to afford during the regular season.
 Look at the tickets from this game of preseason basketball in Miami, for example:

-Plus… this is the highest quality basketball league in the world, and you there are seats in Row 4 – very close to courtside – for less than a hundred Australian dollars (at the time of writing)!
+Plus… this is the highest quality basketball league in the world, and you can get seats 13 rows from the court for around 80 Australian dollars1!

 Some players will be rested – either for the whole game or for part of it